How to do Biometric Screening in 2022: The Complete Guide

 Biometric screening and subsequent behavior change are some of the most rewarding aspects of employee wellness programs.
 This is where we save and transform lives.
-We have fun and do fun activities, but at the end of the day, it’s about improving the length and quality of people’s lives.
+We have a good time and do fun activities, but, at the end of the day, it’s about improving the length and quality of people’s lives.

-An effective wellness program that is focused on behavior change can make a big difference in health risks.
-Good wellness programs save lives.
+Good wellness programs save lives by focusing on behavior change that can make a big difference in health risks.
 Here is the typical process we take to help employees lower their health risks:

 Get the Word Out

 We have used the Know Your Numbers campaign to communicate, educate and motivate employees to get screened.
 We use the best marketing and messaging possible to persuade people that getting screened is a good idea.

 Once everyone has been screened and their biometric data has been integrated with their personal health record, employees can see what risks they have.
 It works best when the employer group includes a meaningful incentive

 One employee who completed the Know Your Numbers campaign said,

 “This campaign made me aware that my blood pressure had changed, and I have taken the steps to get it back to normal.”